What Is an Expat Mortgage?

 What Is the Best Type of Mortgage for Expats?

-The type of mortgage that’s best for you will depend on your situation.
-Expat scenarios can be quite complex, which is why it’s best to speak with a mortgage broker; we can guide you through your options and make things simpler.
+The type of mortgage that’s best for you will depend on your situation - whether this is a fixed rate mortgage, tracker rate, interest-only mortgage, repayment mortgage or something else.
+Expat scenarios can be quite complex, which is why it’s best to speak with a mortgage broker that specialises in expat mortgages.
+We can guide you through your options and make things simpler.

 Can British Expats Still Buy Property in UK?

-It’s possible to buy property in the UK as a British expat living abroad, but what’s available to you will depend on your situation.
+It's possible to buy property in the UK as a British expat living abroad if you want to purchase a property for when you return or simply to rent out, but what’s available to you will depend on your situation.
+For example, you might need to look at expat buy-to-let mortgages if you're renting your property, rather than residential expat mortgages for a property that's intended to be your main home.
 Speaking with an expat mortgage broker is the simplest way to find out what your options are.

 Can I Get a Mortgage on a UK Property if I Work Abroad?

-You can usually take out a mortgage to buy a property in the UK even if you work abroad, but the lender will often require that someone is going to be living in the property - e.g. family, renters – or that you’ll be moving home at some point in the near future.
+You can usually take out a mortgage to buy a property in the UK even if you work abroad.
+However, the lender will often require that someone is going to be living in the property, such as family or tenants, or that you’ll be moving home at some point in the near future.

-Are There Any Specialist Expat Mortgage Lenders or Providers?
+Are There Any Specialist Expat Mortgage Providers or Lenders?

 There are some specialist expat mortgage lenders who regularly deal with complex expat situations.
 There are even a couple that are based offshore and only lend to expats - i.e. they don’t lend to people already situated in the UK at all, only citizens overseas.